JibanRawal/Google-Data-Analytics-Certificate/README.md

 A lot of data analysts work with a programming language called R. Most people who work with R end up also using RStudio, an integrated developer environment (IDE), for their data visualization needs.

+__Oversampling__: The process of increasing the sample size of nondominant groups in a population.
+This can help you better represent them and address imbalanced datasets